 Strings and Orchestras

-Irene Tandberg’s career as performer and pedagogue spans more than three decades.
-She has established a large private studio whose students have been the recipients of many prestigious scholarships and awards, and positions in international schools and orchestras.
+Violinist, Irene Tandberg’s career as performer and pedagogue spans four decades.
+She has established a vibrant private studio where students are honoured with many prestigious scholarships and awards, obtained positions at notable international & domestic schools & orchestras, and pursued distinguished solo careers.

 Brass, Woodwinds and Band